 Coming from a product design background, IDEO began laying the groundwork over 25 years ago.
 Today the company runs shoulder-to-shoulder with dozens of other big creative outfits that all embrace similar ideas.
-Ije Nwokorie is CEO at Wolff Olins, and has helped make design thinking part of the branding agency’s core practice.
+During his time as CEO at Wolff Olins, Ije Nwokorie (who is now senior director at Apple) helped make design thinking part of the branding agency’s core practice.
 For him, it consists of three elements: exploration, hypothesis and creation.

 “It has to have exploration, so you’re going to have to go out and understand people who are not you.
 It has all the techniques of ethnography, of people-watching and so forth,” he explains.